Frequently Asked Questions

 If there is any information that we need to clarify with you to double check your eligibility, you can expect us to ask you about this at this point.

 After the screening visit, we will email you a copy of your consent form.
-If you are taking part in WP2, we will also schedule your follow-up appointments and send you calendar invitations for those.

 Please note that it is possible for the screening visit to be done online if you are not able to travel to the university.
 In this case we can post the sample kit out to your preferred address.